ksharindam/pix-scan/README.md

 # Pix-Scan

-A Qt4 frontend of scanimage utility for using with HP scanners or printers
+A Qt4 frontend of scanimage utility for using with HP and Brother scanners or printers

 ### Dependencies
 * python3-pyqt4